 Yes.
 The City will send notice of a violation to the lessor of the vehicle, who then has 60 days to provide to the City with the name and address of the lessee, who in turn will be issued the citation.

 Are there signs posted where automated speed cameras are enforcing?

-Yes, the City currently exceeds automated speed enforcement signage requirements from the Illinois vehicle code (IVC0 625 ILCS 5/11-208.8 (a) (k) (L), AND 625 ILCS 5/11-604, and the manual on uniform traffic control devices (MUTCD), where a speed camera is operating.
+Yes, City design guidelines on automated speed enforcement signage and pavement markings currently exceed requirements specified in the Illinois vehicle code (IVC0 625 ILCS 5/11-208.8 (a) (k) (L), AND 625 ILCS 5/11-604, as well as in the standards and guidance in FHWA’s Manual on Uniform Traffic Control Devices (MUTCD), for all locations where speed cameras are operating.

-The Current signs that are installed around each ASE camera are regularly inspected by the City’s vendor, American Traffic Solutions, ATS.
-They are also inspected by CDOT employees to ensure motorists have adequate notice in advance of ASE cameras.
+Signage and pavement markings installed at automated speed enforcement locations are regularly inspected by the City’s vendor, Verra Mobility (formerly American Traffic Solutions).
+Signage and markings are also inspected on a regular basis by CDOT employees and contractors to ensure that motorists have adequate notice at all ASE camera locations.